A Farmer’s Wife Best Friend, Meet my Trixie

 How was I going to keep her

-My husband knew Trix had now become a support dog to me and no doubt he could see the immense bond we shared.
+My husband knew Trix had now become a support dog to me.
+He could see the immense bond we shared.
 One day I asked if we could keep her on.
-She still had a broken bark and so I said could she become my companion dog, and I would take care of her as my own.
+She still had a broken bark.
+I asked if she could become my companion dog.
+I promised to take care of her as my own.
 Of course, being the wonderful husband that he is, he agreed.

 Now just over two years later, her bark has got much better.
 Trix features in almost all my outside and garden videos as she loves to be by my side.
 She is not trained to move sheep or cattle.
 She really wants to and will sometimes run down to the woolshed when she hears the other working dogs barking.

-I have taught her some basic commands like to speak (bark) and chase those darn baby piggies away from my garden!
+I have taught her some basic commands.
+She knows how to speak (bark).
+She can also chase those darn baby piggies away from my garden!
 She loves it and it makes her feel good about herself too.

 She loves to come for car rides, and I take her with me when I go away.
 The looks I get with a huge farm dog on my back seat looking at everything going on.
 Trix is a very large Huntaway, a lot bigger than her two sisters and her mother.
-I love to take her out and she knows whenever I put her special car blanket down its time for an adventure!
+I love to take her out.
+She knows whenever I put her special car blanket down, it’s time for an adventure!

 She will be a Farmer’s Wife best friend for hopefully a long time.
 I am very grateful Trix chose me to be her mum.
 Her comfort during my pain is the next best thing to a long healing hug from my husband.